 What is an Internet Track?

-An internet track is simply a work file created by your browser or email program when you use the internet.
-These files are used by your browser to make browsing faster or more convenient.
 For example, your Browser History function allows you to easily revisit a page you’ve already been to by displaying a list of URLs that you’ve been to recently.
 This may be convenient for you, but may be embarrassing if you share a computer with your teenaged children and have been surfing sites for solutions to your hemorrhoid problem.

-- download cache created when you download files from other sites,
+– download cache created when you download files from other sites

 While internet tracks exist to speed up browsing and to provide some convenient features for the internet user, they also present two problems.

-- The second is that internet tracks take up disk space.
+– Internet tracks take up disk space.

 How can I erase internet tracks so they can’t be recovered?